Citing

 - Login or create an account

-- RefWorks Citation Manager (RCM) is a plugin that allows you to use RefWorks within Microsoft Word.
-RefWorks Citation Manager cannot be used simultaneously with other add-ins in the same document.
+An add-on that allows you to use RefWorks in Microsoft Word.
+It cannot be used at the same time as other add-ons in the same document. - RefWorks for Google Docs

-- RefWorks for Google Docs is an add-in that enables you to use a simplified version of RefWorks within Google Docs.
+An add-on that provides access to a simplified version of RefWorks in Google Docs.

-- Save to RefWorks and different plugins
+- Save to RefWorks and other add-ons

-Information from ExLibris on which add-in to choose based on your operating system, as well as guidance on how to use Save to RefWorks. - Installing RefWorks Citation Manager
+Information from Ex Libris about which add-on to choose depending on your operating system and how to use Save to RefWorks. - Install RefWorks Citation Manager

 ExLibris guide for installing RefWorks Citation Manager in Microsoft Word. - Installing RefWorks for Google Docs

-ExLibris guide for installing RefWorks in Google Docs. - Upgrade to RefWorks Citation Manager – RCM
+ExLibris guide for installing RefWorks in Google Docs. - Upgrade to RefWorks Citation Manager, RCM

 Learn how to use RefWorks